NREL/EnergyPlus/doc/src/docs/InputOutputReference/01d-InputOutputReference.md

 This alpha field contains the identifying name for the pump bank outlet node.

-#### Field: Total Rated Flow Rate
+#### Field: Total Design Flow Rate

-This numeric field contains the pump bank   s rated volumetric flow rate in cubic meters per second.
+This numeric field contains the pump bank's rated volume flow rate in cubic meters per second.
 This is equal to the product of number of pumps and the flow rate of each individual pump.
 The field can be autosized.

 #### Field: Number of Pumps in Bank